-- rest and keep warm - drink lots of liquids
+- rest and keep warm - have lots of hot and cold drinks

 • have at least one hot meal every day

 take the tablets you have been told to take.

 Remember, if you have a learning disability you can have an NHS Annual Health Check.
 Speak to your doctor or key worker to book one.